johanvos/openjfxorg/CONTRIBUTING.md

 Bug reports
 -----------

 If you think you have found a bug in OpenJFX, first make sure that you are testing against the latest version - your issue may already have been fixed.
 If not, search our [issues list](https://bugs.openjdk.java.net) on Java Bug System (JBS) in case a similar issue has already been opened.
+More inormation on where and how to report a bug can be found at  http://bugreport.java.com/

 It is very helpful if you can prepare a reproduction of the bug.
 In other words, provide a small test case which we can run to confirm your bug.
 It makes it easier to find the problem and to fix it.